 Growth and shrinkage are dimensional changes caused by microstructural transformation and thermal stresses during the heat treatment process.
 These factors definitely determine the dimensional behavior of a workpiece, but remain mostly unavoidable during heat treatment.
 Distortions are caused by many factors.
 High residual stresses and differences in alloy concentration are among these factors as well as the choice of the material and its quality.
 Additionally, geometric asymmetry and non-uniform temperature distribution during the manufacturing process can result in distortions as well.
 However, they can be avoided by taking the appropriate measures in the steel order, construction and the workpiece production.

-During the heat treating process key aspects are plant engineering, process engineering and the type of charging (fixturing).
+During the heat treating process key aspects are plant engineering, process engineering and the

+Figure 18: Positive effect due to choice of hardening procedure.
+The differences in hardening procedures can have a great effect on the outcome of a gear type of charging (fixturing).
 These three factors however can outweigh the other factors.
 Thus, the hardening distortion gains a crucial importance for the success of the entire manufacturing process of big gear components.